 The Advisory Council synthesized and analyzed the data gathered.
 Utilizing a democratic and transparent process, the Advisory Council determined the NYCEAC’s structure, governance, priorities, activities, and funding needs.

 NYCEAC began operations in November 2009.
-Over the last decade, NYCEAC has grown from an idea to an organization with 20 staff members.
-We help older victims of all types of abuse and their families through our E-MDTs and case consultation services (funded primarily by the NYC Department for the Aging, but also by the NYS Office for Victim Services), which are now available in all 5 boroughs of NYC, and through our Elder Abuse Helpline.
+Over the last decade, NYCEAC has grown from an idea to an organization with 13 staff members.
+We help older victims of all types of abuse and their families through our E-MDTs and case consultation services, which are now available in all 5 boroughs of NYC, and through our Elder Abuse Helpline.
 We develop innovative programs when there is a gap we believe we can fill.
 For example, we created a semi-structured interview tool called the Interview for Decisional Abilities, currently in use by Adult Protective Services in NYC, California and Massachusetts, that helps caseworkers other information about their clients’ decisional-abilities.
 We provide professional education on elder mistreatment and engage professionals and the public through social media and a blog focusing on pertinent issues in the elder justice field.
 And we conduct research and are involved in policy work and writing thought pieces as well, many of which can be found here.

 We also seek to scale programs that we think can have a positive impact in other communities and can be sustained.
 For example, have partnered with the NYS Office for the Aging and Lifespan of Greater Rochester, Inc. to raise money from the NYS Office for Victim Services and the state legislature to bring E-MDTs to all 62 NY State counties (urban, suburban and rural) by 2020 and to offer training and technical assistance to those teams.